Moodle-teamCSUSM/project-documentation/README.md

 > #### Web Development Team

-> In charge of creating an informative website, in addition to a functional website, that works concurrently with the Mobile Development Teams for design consistancy, database management and graphics implementation.
+> In charge of creating an informative website, in addition to a functional website, that works concurrently with the Mobile Development Teams for design consistency, database management and graphics implementation.
 Each member must have suitable hardware/software for testing and running all created applications.
 Major browsers to support (in full) - Chrome, Safari, Firefox.

 > Member | Main Role
 > ------ | ---------